 If you are an employer who is expecting to receive funding through this award for your co-op hiring for Summer 2019 or beyond, this funding option is no longer available.

 NSERC’s Research Partnership programs are being renewed.
 As a result, the NSERC Experience Award is being discontinued.

 Experience Award will accept new applications for a Winter 2019 (Jan-Apr) Co-op work term with a start date prior to and including January 14, 2019.
 Regular rules will continue to apply, ie. complete applications must be received within two months of the start date; however, applications with a start date after January 14, 2019 will not be accepted.
 Commitments for existing installments will be honoured.
 For the latest information, please consult NSERC’s New Research Partnerships page.
-For other sources of funding for hiring students, please consult the Innovation Canada Concierge Service as mentioned above.

 |Service Canada - Canada Summer Jobs program||Canada Summer Jobs provides funding to help small businesses, public sector employers, and non-profit organizations to hire students during the summer term.
 Funding available to approved employers: up to 50 per cent of minimum wage for private companies and public sector employers, and up to 100 per cent of the minimum wage for non-profit organizations.
 Application period is in late January-early February of each year; employers are notified of the outcome of their application in May.|